BatchClayderman/Cryptography-Schemes/README.md

 A Python script for generating LaTeX files of protocols from Python scripts is also provided.

-A possible Chinese Python charm environment configuration tutorial can be seen at [https://blog.csdn.net/weixin_45726033/article/details/144254189](https://blog.csdn.net/weixin_45726033/article/details/144254189).
+A possible Chinese Python charm environment configuration tutorial can be viewed at [https://blog.csdn.net/weixin_45726033/article/details/144254189](https://blog.csdn.net/weixin_45726033/article/details/144254189) if necessary.

 When there are hash functions, the following rules will be applied.